wso2/docs-mg/en/docs/getting-started/about-this-release.md

 -   **Support reading configurations from java interceptors** Provides access to microgateway runtime configurations from java interceptors.
+    Provides access to microgateway runtime configurations from java interceptors.

 -   **Mutual SSL support per API**
     Provides the ability to specify which certificates should be trusted by each API.
 Prior to this improvement, any of the microgateway's trusted certificates could be used to invoke a mutual SSL protected API.